3.9. Initial and final objects

 Embeddings in concrete categories

-Let us generalize the concepts of embedding and pre-embedding from categories of relational systems to any concrete category C.
+While the concepts of embedding and pre-embedding were introduced for categories of relational systems, let us generalize them to any concrete category C.

 A morphism f ∈ Mor(E,F) will be called a pre-embedding if